 The best defense against the attacks is focuses on security policies and processes.

 “Employers should consider creating an internal policy, if one is lacking, on the distribution of employee W-2 information and conducting wire transfers,” the IRS advises.

 The FBI recommends that any email requests to send money be verified with the person who requests it, either on the phone or in person.
 That same advice could be safely applied to mass requests for W-2s.

 The IRS says it has put in place measures that can identify fraudulent tax returns, if an organization reports the theft of W-2s.
 The agency also advises that victims file a report with the FBI’s Internet Crime Complaint Center.

-Contact the Chatham Group to prevent data theft in your organization.
+Contact Intelisec to prevent data theft in your organization.
 If your business or organization has been a victim of this scam, contact us, as well.
 We can assist your employees, and prevent further data theft.